oliver-hughes/blog-live/honey-i-shrunk-the-image/2021-11-16-honey-i-shrunk-the-image.md

 Is this cheating?
 Yes.
 The original competition did specify that it should be able to be published to a Docker registry.
-I did try for a while to link to the host machine's `/bin/` to grab `echo` from there, however grabbing dependencies from the host machine is quite literally the antithesis of the role of Docker..
+I did try for a while to link to the host machine's `/bin/` to grab `echo` from there, which would make it somewhat portable.
+However grabbing dependencies from the host machine is quite literally the antithesis of the role of Docker, so even if figured it out, writing it down seemed a little blasphemous.

 # Conclusion